-This is an essential basketball coaching tip - I have seen so many coaches out on the court with a vague idea of what they want to do but no plan.
+This is essential in coaching basketball - I have seen so many coaches out on the court with a vague idea of what they want to do but no plan.
 Sometimes they win, but that's due almost solely to the natural abilities of their players.
 If you want to make a difference, always be prepared and organized.

-For more effective coaching tips, you can check out some great DVDs like Bob Hurley's Coaching High School Basketball 4-Pack, which takes you through subjects like practice planning and program development, and how to develop multiple offensive and defensive systems.
+There are some great DVDs out there like Bob Hurley's Coaching High School Basketball 4-Pack that focus on organizing your season, and take you through subjects like practice planning and program development, and how to develop multiple offensive and defensive systems.